Non-standard interactions from the future neutrino solar sector: Results

 As has been shown, the determination of oscillation parameters from medium-baseline reactor experiments alone is still quite robust, since matter effects (and other effects alike) are subdominant.
 Nevertheless, there would be a considerable degradation in the accuracy of the measurement itself, and so the precision goals of the experiment would not be reached.
 By contrast, solar neutrino experiments are very sensitive to any new physics affecting propagation and, as such, they can deliver powerful tests of neutrino interactions during propagation as long as the oscillation picture is well-established.
 This complementarity is what motivates the combination of both experiments as a way to set stronger bounds on non-standard interactions.

-We present the combined sensitivity of JUNO and Hyper-Kamiokande (using the most optimistic configuration, referred to as Configuration A in Table \ref{tab:confs}) in Figure \ref{fig:comb1stoct}.
-In the left panel, it can be seen that a combination of both experiments can provide a measurement of the oscillation parameters in the solar sector reaching the subpercent precision level.
+In Figure \ref{fig:comb1stoct}, we present the combined sensitivity of JUNO and Hyper-Kamiokande (using the most optimistic configuration, referred to as Configuration A in Table \ref{tab:confs}).
+The remaining additional projections are also shown in Figure \ref{fig:othercomb}.

+In the left panel of Figure \ref{fig:comb1stoct}, it can be seen that a combination of both experiments can provide a measurement of the oscillation parameters in the solar sector reaching the subpercent precision level.
 At 90$\%$ C.L., the allowed regions for the solar mixing angle and mass splitting would be the following:

 The projected sensitivity to $\sin^2 \theta_{12}$ is very close to what JUNO alone would be expected to obtain in the absence of NSI, meaning that at least one of the oscillation parameters will be determined with this precision independently of NSI.
 When it comes to the solar mass splitting, however, the sensitivity will be significantly degraded if one allows for NSI, while still presenting a remarkable improvement with respect to its current level.